-The Levenseindekliniek was established in 2012 by the NVVE, the Dutch right to die society.
-Although anyone can ask the Levenseindekliniek for assisted dying, the main focus is on those patients whose requests for assisted dying are almost always denied: psychiatric patients, people with dementia, or patients with non-fatal diseases.
+The Levenseindekliniek was established in 2012 by the NVVE, the Dutch Right to Die society.
+Although anyone can ask the Levenseindekliniek for assisted dying, the main focus is on those patients whose requests for assisted dying are more complex and often denied by their own physician: psychiatric patients, people with dementia, or patients with non-fatal diseases.

 According to the Dutch law patients must be experiencing unbearable suffering without perspective of improvement in order to be eligible for euthanasia.
 In the law there is no distinction between physical or psychological suffering.
 Furthermore patients must be persistent in their decision to request assisted dying and they must understand the consequences of what they are asking.
 The doctor must be convinced that there is no other reasonable solution to end the suffering.

-The Levenseindekliniek can only help patients who have been living in the Netherlands, and who are able to express their request coherently and understandably in Dutch or English.
+The Levenseindekliniek can only help patients who live in the Netherlands, and who are able to express their request coherently and understandably in Dutch or English.